 This is part of chapter one.

-Editing is in final stages, design and layout are in the works.
-Novel launches during Autumn 2014.
+Editing is in final stages, design and layout are near done.
+Novel launches during Autumn 2015.
+This version still needs some final edits.

 Lost and Found on the Camino de Santiago